SGamrekelashvili/expo-audio-studio/README.md

 - Android: PCM using [AndroidWaveRecorder](https://github.com/squti/Android-Wave-Recorder)

-We're planning to add more format options in the future.
+Additional formats are on the roadmap.

 ## Voice detection details

-Both iOS and Android now work the same way, sending events whenever you want them!
+Both iOS and Android now fire the same events, so you can expect identical behavior.

 ### Controlling event frequency